klekkala/bb_blue_api/Readme.md

 11. 2 Cell Lipo Charging, Balancing, and Protection
 12. 6-16V DC Input Jack to Power BBB and Charge LiPo Battery

+Note: For installing the servo firmware for PRU and the kernel driver for servo control, please visit the repository: https://github.com/kiran4399/bbb_pru_firmware

 More info and detailed approach on how these sensors can be installed on the 4.4.x mainline is given in the wiki page.
 Following are the links for reference:

 Source Code: https://github.com/kiran4399/bb_blue_api